 I’ve had the privilege and honor of being in the presence of elephants in:

-In the first three, they were in sanctuaries.
+In the first four, they were in sanctuaries.
 In the last two, they were in the wild.

-But not despite what they call themselves, not animal outfits are ethical.
+But despite what they call themselves, not all animal outfits are ethical.

 As I discuss in my Food for Thought podcast episode Ethical Tourism: Avoiding Animal Cruelty While Traveling, please remember (and remind your friends and family) to avoid any outfit — both domestically and internationally — that involves / sells / promotes any of the following experiences: